untapped-inc/sema-docs/docs/getting-started.md

 From this point of this tutorial, here's what you'll need to follow along:

-* Create a new root directory to contain the whole project: `mkdir sema`
-* Move into the root directory: `cd sema`
+* Assuming you are currently in the `sema-database` directory, move back into the root directory: `cd ..`
 * Create a new repository by forking the official REST API repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
 Link to the repo: https://github.com/untapped-inc/sema-core
 * Clone your new repository to a local directory: `git clone https://github.com/YOUR-USERNAME/sema-core.git` - Make sure to change ==YOUR-USERNAME== to your Github username or the one you chose to fork the repo for
 * Move into the root directory of the REST API: `cd sema-core`